 I assisted in the funding of the new Taylor Centre which opened this year at the Royal Academy of Engineering in London, which serves as a resource to support enterprising engineers.

-I’m thrilled that the University of Cambridge has announced its first Professor of Innovation, who will be appointed on 1 October 2017.
-In the new role, Dr Tim Minshall will lead the engineers and inventors of tomorrow to see their ideas become reality and change the world.
+I was thrilled when the University of Cambridge announced its first Professor of Innovation, who was appointed on 1 October 2017.
+In the very important role, Professor Tim Minshall leads the engineers and inventors of tomorrow to see their ideas become reality and change the world.

-This new role has been made possible through a donation of £2.5 Million to the university.
-Dr Tim Minshall is a brilliant communicator and is destined to make a huge impact on engineering students for several decades to come.
+This role was made possible through a donation of £2.5 million to the university.
+Professor Tim Minshall is a brilliant communicator and will make a huge impact on engineering students for several decades to come.